amaynez/TicTacToe/README.md

 <img src='Loss_function_and_Illegal_moves.png'></img>

-Nevertheless, the model was still performing quite poorly with winning only around 50% of games vs. a completely random player, where I expected to win above 90% of the time.
+Nevertheless, the model was still performing quite poorly with winning only around 50% of games vs. a completely random player, when I expected it to win above 90% of the time.
 This was after training 100,000 games, so I decided to keep training and see the results.